-Tara Colton is Executive Vice President for Economic Security at the New Jersey Economic Development Authority (NJEDA).
+Tara Colton is Chief Economic Security Officer at the New Jersey Economic Development Authority (NJEDA).
 In this role, she leads initiatives that align with Governor Murphy’s commitment to a stronger, fairer New Jersey, where all residents can build economic security and well-being.
-Tara oversees NJEDA’s programs to alleviate food insecurity and eliminate food deserts, including the Food Desert Relief Act and Sustain & Serve NJ.
-She is also spearheading efforts to strengthen New Jersey’s vital child care sector and establish a Trenton-based maternal and infant health center with an emphasis on addressing racial disparities in care.
-She is playing a central role in the design and launch of the New Jersey Pay it Forward Program, a first-of-its-kind program that will provide interest- and fee-free loans to low‐income New Jersey career seekers participating in approved training programs.
+Tara oversees over $300 million in EDA’s growing portfolio of programs to alleviate food insecurity and eliminate food deserts, including the Food Desert Relief Act, Food Security Planning Grants, the Food Retail Innovation in Delivery Grant (FRIDG) and Sustain & Serve NJ.
+She is also spearheading efforts to strengthen New Jersey’s vital child care sector with more than $100 million in grants for facility improvements, and to establish a Trenton-based maternal and infant health innovation center with an emphasis on addressing racial disparities in care.
+She continues to play a central role in the design and expansion of the New Jersey Pay it Forward Program, which provides zero-interest loans to low‐income New Jersey career seekers.

 Tara received a Bachelor of Arts in Government from Wesleyan University and a Master’s Degree in Public Administration from Baruch College’s Marxe School of Public and International Affairs.
 She lives in Maplewood with her family.